Hon. Charles Alexander Hardinge

 M, #52673, b.
 15 August 1895, d.
 19 October 1972

-Major Sir Robert Alexander Abercromby of Birkenbog, 9th Bt. was born posthumously on 15 August 1895.2 He was the son of Sir Robert John Abercromby of Birkenbog, 7th Bt. and Florence Anita Eyre Coote.2 He married, firstly, Diamond Evelyn Violet Hardinge, daughter of Charles Hardinge, 1st Baron Hardinge of Penhurst and Hon.
+Major Sir Robert Alexander Abercromby of Birkenbog, 9th Bt. was born posthumously on 15 August 1895.2 He was the son of Sir Robert John Abercromby of Birkenbog, 7th Bt. and Florence Anita Eyre Coote.2 He married, firstly, Hon.
+Diamond Evelyn Violet Hardinge, daughter of Charles Hardinge, 1st Baron Hardinge of Penhurst and Hon.
 Winifred Selina Sturt, on 12 June 1923.2 He married, secondly, Pamela Lomax, daughter of John Chadwick Lomax, on 31 October 1929.2 He married, thirdly, Elizabeth Corcoran, daughter of Major William James Corcoran, on 20 February 1951.2 He died on 19 October 1972 at age 77, without issue.2

-Major Sir Robert Alexander Abercromby of Birkenbog, 9th Bt. was educated at Eton College, Eton, Berkshire, England.2 He fought in the First World War, where he was mentioned in despatches and wounded.2 He was educated at Royal Military College, Sandhurst, Berkshire, England.2 He gained the rank of Major in the service of the Scots Guards.2 He was decorated with the Military Cross (M.C.).2 He fought in the Second World War.2 He held the office of Deputy Lieutenant (D.L.) of Banffshire.2 He succeeded to the title of 9th Baronet Abercromby, of Birkenbog, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.2 He fought in the First World War, where he was mentioned in despatches and wounded.2 He gained the rank of Major in the Scots Guards.2 He was awarded the Military Cross (M.C.)2 He fought in the Second World War.2 He held the office of Deputy Lieutenant (D.L.) of Banffshire.2 He succeeded as the 9th Baronet Abercromby, of Birkenbog, co.
 Banff [N.S., 1636] on 9 September 1964, and 'of Forglen House, co.
 Banff.1' He held the office of Vice-Lord-Lieutenant of Banffshire in 1965.2

 Citations